Is SWTOR worth trying in 2026?

 New players who have played other online MMOs will be pleasantly surprised about the interactive cutscenes in Star Wars: The Old Republic.
 The cutscenes really are like being in your own movie – and even better, a movie you get to make decisions in.
 Every cutscene is fully voiced and animated, and the main class stories are exceptionally good.
 There’s also 8 different classes to choose from – so if you choose to play a Sith Inquisitor, you’re going to have a drastically different story than someone playing a Republic Trooper.
 Your class decides your combat style, your weapon, and your class storyline – you can play a Sith Inquisitor, a Jedi Knight, an Imperial Agent, a Smuggler, a Sith Warrior, a Trooper, a Jedi Consular, or a Bounty Hunter.

-2025: The developers have been putting more attention into these cutscenes since the launch of the game, and there’s been lighting and shadow upgrades, texture upgrades, and both scenery and character graphical modernization updates over the last year, bringing it more in-line visually with modern games.
+2026: The developers have been putting more attention into these cutscenes since the launch of the game, and there’s been lighting and shadow upgrades, texture upgrades, and both scenery and character graphical modernization updates over the last year, bringing it more in-line visually with modern games.
 For a game that launched in 2011, it’s looking really nice, and the in-game cutscenes are drastically improved compared to the launch of the game.
-They have been releasing a few upgrades per update, so we’re likely to see even more in 2025.

 XP: There have also been some major improvements to levelling since the launch of the game.
 When the game first came out, players were encouraged.. err… ahh… well, required, to do almost every quest to gain enough XP so they could be at the appropriate level for the next area.
 This often included doing fetch quests and side quests alongside the main storyline just to keep up.
 Now, these types of side quests are actually hidden from players by default.
 Instead, players are encouraged to do their main class storyline and the main planet storylines, which should give most players enough XP to progress without having to do any side quests.
 These two types of main quests are marked with a giant purple icon to make them easier to distinguish from the optional exploratory quests.